Hyundai’s Georgia EV plant faces permit review over water impact concerns

 A U.S. agency plans to reexamine the environmental permit for Hyundai Motor Group’s EV factory in Georgia ahead of its planned opening in October.

-Built on a 2,923-acre site in Bryan County, Georgia, the HMGMA plant is scheduled to begin EV production in October, with mass production expected in the first half of 2025.
+Built on a 2,923-acre site in Bryan County, Georgia, the Hmgma plant is scheduled to start production in early 2025 or sooner.
 The plant is set to have an annual capacity of 300,000 vehicles, including Hyundai, Genesis and Kia EVs.

-A letter from USACE released last Friday noted that the plant’s 2022 permit did not address the factory’s plans to withdraw up to 6.6 million gallons of local underground water per day.
+A letter from Usace released last Friday said that the plant’s 2022 permit did not address the factory’s plans to withdraw up to 6.6 million gallons of local underground water per day.
 This plan emerged earlier this year when the Georgia Environmental Protection Division considered a proposal to provide four new wells for the factory’s water supply, according to AP.

 Log in to Twitter or Facebook account to connect